kurves/FULL-STACK-APPS-ON-AWS/Building and Deploying.md

 The symbol ```!``` is used to specify whether a field in the table can be null.

 Sequelize handles the datatype mappings from TypeScript types to Postgres column datatypes.

+**Seeding** - Seeds are defaultrows of data that will be inserted upon database creation.

+**Decorators**
+Also known as annotations.
+The are feature of sequelize-typescript are used to link database features with our models